 There are plenty of study abroad myths that exist.
 Luckily for you, we’re here to dispel them and reveal the truth on everything from over-packing, to homesickness and everything in between!

 1. That you’ll need to pack everything from your closet into your suitcase before you go.

 It’s hard not to want to pack every pair of shoes or sweater you own.
 The truth about packing too much is that it’s only going to amount to a higher cost to check it all in at the airport.
-That and you’ll probably end up not wearing most of the things you pack anyway.
+You probably won’t even end up wearing most of the things you pack anyway.
 Might as well save yourself some space for souvenirs and clothes bought abroad, right?
-The key to packing is to think in layers and in outfits.
+The key to packing is to think in layers and outfits.
 Pick items that can be suitable for every season.
 And most importantly, if you’re a lady, don’t pack heels.
 You’ll never wear them, guaranteed.

 2. That you’ll get along with everyone you meet abroad, be it your roommates, neighbors or other students.

 The truth is, you probably won’t.
 The beauty of people is that we’re all unique and hail from different backgrounds and walks of life.
 Wherever you decide to study, you’ll definitely be in close contact with so many different people, more so than you were in your home country.
 While this is 99% of the time a great thing, a chance to meet people from all over the world, you won’t necessarily get along with everyone nor be everyone’s best friend.
 And that’s okay!
 It’s just the way humans work.
 Eventually, you’ll find your niche and who you click with in time.